 - Leprechaun book

 - A St. Patrick’s Day leprechaun

-23+ St. Patrick’s Day Facts, Crafts, Activities and Lessons for Kids
+23+ St Patrick’s Day Activities for Kids with Hands-On Activities and Lessons

 • Watch a short St Patricks Day history video.